bkfleet1/regex/Develop/gist-template.md

-# Regex Tutorial & Cheatsheet
+# Regex Tutorial & Cheat Sheet
 Regular expressions (regex) are patterns used to match character combinations in strings (numbers, letters, and special characters).
-In JavaScript, regular expressions are also objects and used in search alorithms, find-replace functions, and data validation.
+In JavaScript, regular expressions are also objects and used in search algorithms, find-replace functions, and data validation.
 Moreover, regex are used with **exec()** and **test()** methods of RegExp, and with the **match()**, **matchAll()**, **replace()**, **replaceAll()**, **search()**, and **split(**) methods of String.

 The following regex pattern, for example, defines the pattern of a valid email address by its segments (i.e., account, domain, and domain extension), as well as the min & max length of the domain extension (ie., min=2, max=6).

 >>> **/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/**

-A practical use of this regex definiton would be in the validation of user input in an application or an API endpoint prior to writing to a database.
+A practical use of this regex definition would be in the validation of user input in an application or an API endpoint prior to writing to a database.

 The content of a regular expression is entirely up to the developer, however, there are certain components that are needed for them to function properly.
 The following tutorial takes a deeper dive into the structure and syntax of regular expressions, and includes example code for reference.

 ## Summary
-As noted in the introduction, a regex is basically a the definition of a pattern, which used in search alorithms, find-replace functions, and data validation.
+As noted in the introduction, a regex is basically a the definition of a pattern, which used in search algorithms, find-replace functions, and data validation.
 The content of this gist provides a reference guide for the development of regex patterns, providing definitions, syntax lists, examples, and sample code for the various regex components.

 ## Table of Contents